davewhiteland/compsci-superbasics/collections/_command-line/options.md

 Often — but not always (it depends on the command or program) — the same option has both forms: short (for convenience) and long (for clarity).
 For example, `-v` and `--version` might both be the same option.
-But be careful beacuse that's not always the case!
+But be careful because that's not always the case!

 The programs you write can accept options, but what they mean is up to you.